No Man is an Island – Except Bergman

 La Mère de mes Enfants

 In one scene, some women discuss Bergman’s role as a father and how he left the mothers of his many children to raise them.
 If that’s not obvious enough, someone adds, “A woman wouldn’t have been able to do that, for sure.”
-With that in mind, it’s a bit disheartening that an actress of Vicky Krieps calibre is not given a more meaty role.
-Whereas Tim Roth muses through his part, Krieps deploys her considerable talent with the role, but the script does not do her any favours.
+With that in mind, it’s a bit disheartening that Vicky Krieps is not given a more meaty role.
+Whereas Tim Roth muses through his part, Krieps deploys her alleged talents with the role, but the script does not do her any favours.
 The most amusing presence is veteran director Stig Björkman, director of Bakom Jalusin (1984) and more recently, the documentary about Ingrid Bergman (the actress, not Ingmar’s wife) called Jag är Ingrid 2015).